-Let $j$ be such that no corner of $O_{i_j}$ is in $\x$.
+Now let $j$ be such that no corner of $O_{i_j}$ is in $\x$.
 Consider a new filtration $\G$ on $C\F^*(G, \zed, \p)$ given as follows.
 Let us mark one $Y$ in each square of the grid that lies in a column or row through an $O$ marked for destabilization, but does not lie in the column going though $O_{i_j}$ (where $j$ was chosen above), nor does it lie in the same square as one of the other $O_{i_l}$'s.
 Further, we mark $n-1$ copies of $Y$ in the square directly below the square of $O_{i_j}$.
 (Here $n$ is the size of the grid.)
 Finally, we mark one extra $Y$ in the square directly to the left of each $O_{i_l}$, $l \neq j$.
-See Figure~\ref{fig:ys} for an example.
 Observe that for every periodic domain equal to the row through some $O_{i_l}$ minus the column through $O_{i_l}$ (for some $l=1, \dots, k$, including $l=j$), the signed count of $Y$'s in that domain is zero.